Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Nonlinear SA with Markovian Noise

 \subsection{Proof of Theorem \ref{thm:main}}

-This subsection is dedicated to the proof of Theorem \ref{thm:main}.
-Before going into details, we first provide some intuition.

-Recall that the Lyapunov function $V(\theta)=\|\theta-\theta^*\|^2$ can be used to show that $\theta^*$ is the unique GES equilibrium point of ODE (\ref{sa:ode}).
-To analyze the convergence rate of the iterates $\{\theta_{k}\}$ generated by Algorithm (\ref{sa:algorithm}), naturally we want to use the Lyapunov function $V(\cdot)$ on $\{\theta_k\}$ to show something like
+In this section, we present the proof of Theorem \ref{thm:main}.
+Before going into the details, we first provide some intuition.
+Recall that the Lyapunov function $W(\theta)=\|\theta-\theta^*\|^2$ can be used to show the stability of ODE (\ref{sa:ode}).
+To analyze the convergence rate of the iterates $\{\theta_{k}\}$ generated by Algorithm (\ref{sa:algorithm}), naturally we want to use the Lyapunov function $W(\cdot)$ on $\{\theta_k\}$ to show something like

+This is a discrete analog of Eq. (\ref{Vdot}), and so $W(\cdot)$ is a Lyapunov function \cite{haddad2011nonlinear}.
+In continuous time, Eq. (\ref{Vdot}) enables one to determine the rate of convergence of ODE (\ref{sa:ode}).
+Eq. \eqref{eq:hope-to-show} is the discrete-time equivalent for SA algorithm (\ref{sa:algorithm}).
+To make connection to standard control literature, suppose we view $e_2$ as the input.
+Then when $e_2=0$, Eq. (\ref{eq:hope-to-show}) is of the desired form used to prove asymptotic stability \cite{sontag2008input}.
+In our case, due to a non-vanishing $e_2$, when using constant stepsize we do not have asymptotic convergence but have convergence to a neighborhood around $\theta^*$.

-Here on the right-hand side of Eq. (\ref{eq:hope-to-show}), the $-\alpha\epsilon_k$ term corresponds to the negative drift of the ODE, which is provided by Assumption \ref{as:stability}, and the two terms $e_1$ and $e_2$ account for the discretization error and the stochastic error in Algorithm (\ref{sa:algorithm}).
-The discretization error can be handled using the properties of the function $F(x,\theta)$ (Assumption \ref{as:Lipschitz}) and properly chosen step sizes (Condition \ref{as:stepsize}).
-As for the stochastic error, since Markovian noise natually produces bias in the update, we need to show that $\mathbb{E}[F(X_k,\theta)\mid X_0=x]$ converges to $\bar{F}(\theta)$ fast enough for any $\theta$, which implies that the overall cumulative bias is small.
-This result is provided by Assumption \ref{as:markov-chain} and Claim \ref{claim:mixing-time}.
-Once we show that both error terms are dominated by the drift term, i.e., $e_1=o(\epsilon_k)$ and $e_2=o(\epsilon_k)$, Eq. (\ref{eq:hope-to-show}) can be recursively used to establish a finite-sample error bound of Algorithm (\ref{sa:algorithm}).
+Here on the RHS of Eq. (\ref{eq:hope-to-show}), the $-c_0\alpha_k$ term corresponds to the negative drift of the ODE, and the two terms $e_1$ and $e_2$ account for the discretization error and the stochastic error in Algorithm (\ref{sa:algorithm}).
+The discretization error can be handled using the properties of the function $F(x,\theta)$ (cf. Assumption \ref{as:Lipschitz}) and properly chosen stepsizes (cf. Condition \ref{as:stepsize}).
+As for the stochastic error, since Markovian noise naturally produces bias in the update, we show that $\mathbb{E}[F(X_k,\theta)\mid X_0=x]$ converges to $\bar{F}(\theta)$ (as $k$ increases) fast enough for any $\theta$, where we make use of Assumption \ref{as:markov-chain} (1).
+Once we show that both error terms are dominated by the drift term, i.e., $e_1=o(\alpha_k)$ and $e_2=o(\alpha_k)$, Eq. (\ref{eq:hope-to-show}) can be repeatedly used to establish a finite-sample bound of Algorithm (\ref{sa:algorithm}).

-Following the high level idea we stated above, we now prove Theorem \ref{thm:main}.
-The proofs of all the technical lemmas we used can be found in the Appendices \ref{pf:le_1} -- \ref{pf:;e:recursion}.